akhilmanthina/cs245-team10/course_code/README.md

 Place the file into the `./data` directory.

 ### Note: a powerful GPU is required to execute the following models!
+Specifically, the `sentence_model_variation` model will *need* an L4 GPU from GCP rather than a T4 GPU.
+This is because the more complex sentence models we used require upwards of 22-23gb of memory.
+And this was just testing on the 1B parameter model...

 ## Execution Steps